Plumbing Maintenance for Fall

 - Outdoor faucets that leak or drip can lead to water damage and severe plumbing issues in the winter.
 Make sure the faucets are fixed during the fall, and once the outdoor hoses are disconnected, cover and insulate the faucets with a Styrofoam insulation kit.

-- If your house has an interior shut off valve that is connected to the outside faucets and plumbing, shut it off and open the outdoor faucet valve.
+- If your house has an interior shut off valve that is connected to the outside faucets and plumbing, Orange County plumbers recommend shutting it off and opening the outdoor faucet valve.
 This will ensure that there is no remaining water in the line that could freeze during the winter.

 - Make sure you insulate any pipes in non-heated areas like the crawl space or the garage.
 This will prevent them from freezing.